Aaron-yay/Python-Exploratory/README.md

 barg(ba,'Platform','Average','Platform of Bottom 5[w/o Spotify Playlist]','Average')
 ```
 ### Advanced Analysis:
-From here on, the following 2 attempts are merely just attempts to answer the question.
+From here on, the following analysis is merely just an attempt to answer the 2 questions.
 I struggled the most here and took the most time despite it only being 2 questions. </br></br>

 #### Finding All the Tracks in Major Modes-
 First, I tried getting the tracks to see if I can spot any patterns via the following code.